 For professionals, you should buy SISU Mouth Guards Max 2.4mm which provides better protection to your teeth.

-Do you think a mouth guard can save your teeth or if it’s worth getting?
-Or you believe in not using any and found it too embarrassed to wear (like 20-year old me.)
+Do you think a mouthguard can save your teeth or if it’s worth getting?
+Or you believe in not using any and found it too embarrassed to wear (like a 20-something-year-old me?)

 Let me know in the comments.